 How This Course Works

-What this is: the map - 5 modules, 24 chapters, 6 artifacts, each module’s output feeding the next module’s input, from rough idea to signed paid pilot.
+What this is: the map - 5 modules, 25 lessons, 6 artifacts, each module’s output feeding the next module’s input, from rough idea to signed paid pilot.
 Read it once before Module 1, come back when you need to see where you are.

 This course takes a non-technical founder from a rough idea to a signed paid pilot - on evenings and weekends, with or without engineers.
 Each chapter names the tool it uses and what the tool costs at that step; most tools have a free tier.
 Below: the flow, the tools, the artifacts you’ll compile, and how the stages connect.